 Committee member assignments reflect the schools served by the committee and consider geographical area, type of institution, and experience with accreditation.
 Committee members are appointed by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made).
 Committee members may be current or former business school administrators.
 A committee member who moves to a non-AACSB accredited institution becomes ineligible to serve on the IAC.
 The IAC chair and vice chairs are business school administrators from AACSB accredited organizations.
-The composition of the IAC reflects AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
-Normally, committee members serve staggered three-year terms, up to a maximum of two terms.
+The composition of the IAC reflects AACSB's regional representation as well as varied perspectives, backgrounds, and experiences.
+Committee members may serve a maximum of three, one-year terms, which may run consecutively.
 Normally, the IAC chair and vice chairs serve two consecutive one-year terms and must be reappointed to these roles on an annual basis.

 - 1. Each subcommittee of IAC meets as needed in order to conduct committee business.
 Meetings may be held in person or by means of video conferencing.
 Meetings are to be appropriately distributed to provide timely feedback to applicant schools so as to facilitate school progress through the accreditation process. - 2.
-Each subcommittee of IAC oversees acceptance or denial of accreditation eligibility applications of institutions that apply to the AACSB accreditation process, and appoints a mentor to work with each institution towards the development of the iSER. - 3.
-Each subcommittee of IAC oversees the iSER development and when completed, approves or denies the iSER. - 4.
-Each subcommittee of IAC oversees the implementation of the iSER and when completed and satisfactory process is demonstrated in alignment with the AACSB accreditation standards, invites the school to apply for initial accreditation. - 5.
+Each subcommittee of IAC oversees the iSER development and when completed, approves or denies the iSER. - 3.
+Each subcommittee of IAC oversees the implementation of the iSER and when completed and satisfactory process is demonstrated in alignment with the AACSB accreditation standards, invites the school to apply for initial accreditation. - 4.
 Each subcommittee of IAC considers peer review team recommendations for concurrence or remand, and makes recommendations to the board for initial business accreditation and denial of initial business accreditation.
-Recommendations are official upon board ratification.
+Recommendations are official upon board ratification. - 5.
+Cases are assigned to each respective IAC subcommittee with a view to ensuring that the workload stays evenly divided between each subcommittee, and to facilitate the progression of applicant schools through the accreditation process.

-- 6. Cases are assigned to each respective IAC subcommittee with a view to ensuring that the workload stays evenly divided between each subcommittee, and to facilitate the progression of applicant schools through the accreditation process. - 7.
-Each IAC subcommittee may remand a peer review team recommendation when it considers the recommendation inconsistent either with the information supplied by the applicant school or with other recommendations.
+- 6. Each IAC subcommittee may remand a peer review team recommendation when it considers the recommendation inconsistent either with the information supplied by the applicant school or with other recommendations.
 The peer review team then reconsiders its recommendation and forwards to the respective IAC subcommittee either the same recommendation with additional supporting information or a changed recommendation.
 If the peer review team and the respective IAC subcommittee do not reach agreement following a remand, a three-person panel is formed with one member from the peer review team, one member from the respective IAC subcommittee, and one outside member of an accredited organization who chairs the panel.
 A panel recommendation for initial accreditation or denial of initial accreditation is forwarded to the board for ratification; a panel recommendation for deferral is forwarded to the respective IAC subcommittee that initially reviews the case.
 The panel's decision holds as the decision of the review process. - 8.
 The IAC chair presides over the meetings of both IAC subcommittees and is authorized to approve all guests to the meetings.
 The respective IAC subcommittee vice chair will chair meetings in the absence of the IAC chair or where conflicts of interest arise per AACSB policies.
 As the impartial overseer of the IAC meeting, the chair does not normally vote except in the case of a tie, in which case the chair can vote if he/she so chooses. - 9.
 A quorum is a simple majority of the subcommittee, in person or by electronic means. - 10.
 Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.